 Third Winter in the RV – Freezing But Dealing

-By the third winter in the RV, we’d figured out how to deal with cold weather and even go through some snow in Tennessee.
+By the third winter in the RV, we’d figured out how to live in an RV in the winter and even go through some snow in Tennessee.

 - 1/2" inner diameter